LafeLabs/thing/scrolls/streetnetwork.md

 guide for building this new world.
 We teach everyone we meet how this whole system works, and recruit new people as Operators.
-Note that the idea of a mendicant order has strong religious overtones, but that this is a completely ecumenical order based on the universal language of geometry.
+Note that the idea of a mendicant order has strong religious overtones, but that this is a completely non-denominational order based on the universal language of geometry.
 Geometry has a central place in all existing cosmologies, both ones considered religious and ones considered secular.
 The work here presents a way of interacting with the world based on geometry.
 In some